 mhuusko5 | Mathew Huusko V

 I also create software independently, without a special title (or desk usually).
 I'm the mad hatter - I make and wear all the hats, from invention and concept creation to experience and interface design to creation of visual assets to engineering.
-I'm on a mission to do away with the traditional button/menu organized, cursor controlled, keyboard shortcut enhanced, desktop experience, and my target is Mac OS X.
+Much of my work is related to how people physically interface with software experiences.

 I like talking about my work, and my vision.
 But not my "self".